Increasing Postpartum Detection of Type 2 Diabetes

 Summary

-Women’s Health program leaders at ChristianaCare endeavored to improve postpartum screening rates for type 2 diabetes among women with gestational diabetes.
+Women’s Health program leaders at ChristianaCare sought to improve postpartum screening rates for type 2 diabetes among women with gestational diabetes.
 The team implemented a text-based remote monitoring program which has significantly increased diabetes screening and detection rates, and eliminated long-standing racial disparity.

 Downloads